 - Neither boxer was able to knock the other out.

-- Neither one would give in until the other apologized.
+- Neither one of them would give in until the other apologized.